zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 ![Configurator attributes](_assets/import-feeds-configurator-new-attribute.png)

 ### Marking attributes as not linked
 You can import product data for product fields and product attributes simultaneously.
 In this case product fields and product attributes will be columns in your file to be imported.
 If you would use "", "empty" or "null" value for an attribute, it is imposible to identify, whether this product have this attribute with no value, or doesn't have this attribute at all.
-You can use the `mark for a non linked attribute` to mark explicitly the attributes which should not be linked to a certain product.
+You can use the `mark for a non-linked attribute` to mark explicitly the attributes which should not be linked to a certain product.
 Per default "--" is used.
 Let's check the example.

 ![Configurator attributes](_assets/import-feeds-example-unlink-attributes.png)